Hippolyte Bouchard: Later life

-In 1820 Bouchard was in Perú serving with the Chilean navy.
+In 1820 Bouchard was in Peru serving with the Chilean navy.
 In December of that year he requested José de San Martín, who had been named Protector of Peru, to be allowed to return to Argentina due to his economic situation.
 San Martín ordered him to stay in Lima for four more months.

 When Lord Cochrane took the money stored in the warships he commanded to compensate for the wages he did not receive, San Martín decided to fight against him.
 He created the Peruvian Navy and Bouchard was given the frigate Prueba, captured by the Royalists in Callao.
 Cochrane complained again and Tomás Guido asked him to protest to the Chilean government and ordered Bouchard to be ready to fight if the Scottish admiral decided to attack the Peruvian fleet.
 Bouchard confronted Cochrane at sea, to the point of challenging him to a single duel; however, the Chilean admiral refused to fight and sailed back to Valparaíso.

 After the incident, Bouchard continued to sail in Peruvian waters commanding the Santa Rosa, because Consecuencia had to be sold as firewood.
 Santa Rosa would end up being burned during the El Callao rebellion of 1824.
 Bouchard would also participate, in 1828, in the war against Gran Colombia.
 After the death of the Admiral Martín Jorge Guise, he was in charge of the Peruvian Navy, but he would retire one year later, after the loss of the ensign ship, Presidente.

 During his retirement Bouchard decided to live on the properties that had been given to him by the Peruvian Government, San Javier y San José de la Nazca, near Palpa.
 He established a sugar mill.
 Bouchard had lost contact with his family many years before: after the expedition with Brown he had lived with his wife for only ten months, and he never knew his younger daughter who was born after the beginning of his expedition around the world.
 He was killed by one of his servants on 4 January 1837.

+Legacy

 In his adopted country of Argentina, Bouchard is revered as a patriot and several places (one being a street in downtown Buenos Aires close to the waterfront) are named in his honor.
 USS Borie, an Allen M. Sumner-class destroyer sold to Argentina in July 1972, was renamed as ARA Hipólito Bouchard; the ship saw action in the Falklands War.